Germany’s bishops clarified Thursday their criteria for dismissing supporters of “extremist” parties from Church positions.

 The declaration, prompted by the surging Alternative for Germany (AfD) party, ruled that “the dissemination of right-wing extremist slogans — including racism and anti-Semitism in particular — is incompatible with professional or voluntary service in the Church.”

-The statement was notable because the Catholic Church is one of Germany’s biggest employers, with almost 700,000 people alone employed by Caritas.
+The statement was notable because the Catholic Church is one of Germany’s biggest employers, with more than 700,000 people alone employed by Caritas.
 Germany also has an extensive network of Catholic associations, encompassing thousands of paid staff and volunteers.

 Following the bishops’ declaration, AfD members began to be dismissed from Church positions.